Denise Wren plate, Elmbridge Museum

-This display, the second in Cobham Library's new display case, revisits the work of Denise and Rosemary Wren - mother and daughter potters who lived and worked in Oxshott.
+This display, which is visiting Brooklands College until January 2020, revisits the work of Denise and Rosemary Wren - mother and daughter potters who lived and worked in Oxshott.

 The Oxshott Pottery was founded in 1920 and quickly gained a reputation as one of the most successful studio potteries in the country.
 Denise and her husband Henry had a child, Rosemary, in 1922 who also had a distinguished career working with clay.